Ali-Abdal/student-data-project/README.md

 you will have to install customtkinter ```pip install customtkinter```

 you might have to change the file path in main.py if you are using windows

+you will need student code to use most of the program you can open the csv file and copy a code and use it or you can use this one `214483462144`